Fiordor/GPX-FEMECV/README.md

     + Filter page has a picker with the alphabet which filter a list of towns.

 ### Load page
 When run the app, first, if not exists create the database.
 Then try to get data from DB, if is empty start to download every trails information.
-After that, get data from DB and format into array object to work with adding visible attribute to make easy the filter process.
-As the id number is asigned sequentially we can use the array as map data, where the key is the id trail.
+After that, get data from DB and format into array object to work with.
+As the id number is asigned sequentially we can use the array as map data, where the key is the id -1 trail.
 If the trail has points, use the weak type and asign the array points in points attribute of trail object.
 When the process finish, pass the trails to Home page.

 The request is page by page, and each page has several trails.
 Is made page by page beacuse do not know which is the limit, but can be interesting test which is better: one by one, or multiple request.